-Laurence Auger, M.Sc.
+Laurence Auger, M.Sc., Mcb.
+A.

-We will use the association of variable genetic markers (SNPs) to different levels of resistance (SMR) in honeybee to identify quantitative impact of genomic regions, using 100 hives from all around Quebec.
+My master’s project focused on identifying the multiallelic regions responsible for the honey bee (Apis mellifera) resistance to the ectoparasite Varroa destructor (Suppressed Mite Reproduction), using genome-wide association studies (GWAS).
+We used the association of variable genetic markers (SNPs) to different levels of resistance (SMR) in honeybee to identify quantitative impact of genomic regions, using 100 hives from all around Quebec.